DeepSceneSeg/AdapNet-pp/README.md

 ```
 ## Configure the network

-Use checkpoint in init_checkpoint for network intialization
+* Use checkpoint in init_checkpoint for network intialization
+* The initial BN layer of the network learns the appropriate transformation of input data during training.
+Therefore, no mean subtraction needed.
 #### Data

 * Augment the default dataset -> augmented-training-dataset.